 In a study published in the British Journal of Sports Medicine, researchers found that people with a sedentary lifestyle have a 25 % greater chance of becoming depressed.

-Many specialists no longer hesitate to compare a sedentary lifestyle to smoking.
-Sitting is even worse than smoking.
-Does this surprise you?
-It's normal: we're all aware of the health risks associated with smoking, but we're not sufficiently aware of those associated with a sedentary lifestyle.
-Studies show that a sedentary lifestyle has become the world's leading cause of avoidable death.
-It's more serious than smoking!
+Many specialists now compare a sedentary lifestyle to smoking.
+Sitting is said to be even worse than tobacco.
+Does that surprise you?
+It's normal, as we are all aware of the health risks of smoking, but we are not sufficiently aware of those associated with a sedentary lifestyle.
+Studies show that a sedentary lifestyle has become the leading cause of preventable death worldwide.
+It is more serious than smoking!

-So, have you become aware of the health risks of a sedentary lifestyle?
-We'll let you stretch your legs and think about it, before giving you our advice on how to combat a sedentary lifestyle on a daily basis!
+So, are you aware of the health risks of a sedentary lifestyle?
+We'll let you stretch your legs and think about all this before giving you our tips for combating a sedentary lifestyle on a daily basis!

 8 tips to combat a sedentary lifestyle on a daily basis

-As you will have realised, we are constantly faced with a sedentary lifestyle, and here's how to remedy the situation:
+As you can see, we are constantly confronted with a sedentary lifestyle.
+Here's how to remedy it:

 How can we combat sedentary lifestyles at work?